• Product & Process Team

 Reach out to the Product & Process Team if you…

-• Have a business need that might be solved using software, but aren’t sure where to start,
+• Have a business problem or initiative in need of an IT solution, but aren’t sure where to start,

-• Want to request DoTS resources for something and you want to follow the correct process,
+• Want to request DoTS resources for a technology effort and you want to follow the correct process,

 • Want to learn more about using Jira or Confluence for your team’s work,